Table of Contents

 Initialization

-Dashly.setup(this, apiKey, appId, callback)
+Dashly.setup(this, apiKey, callback)

-User authorization
+User Authentication

 Dashly.auth(userId, userAuthKey, callback)

-User properties and events
+User Properties and Events

-You can set user properties, using this method:
+You can set user properties using:

 public UserProperty(String key, String value)